 Prescription drug coverage is available through a private insurer.
-This is referred to as Part D.
+This is referred to as Medicare Part D.

-You can purchase Part D separately with Medicare, or get a Medicare Advantage plan that includes Part D.
+You can purchase Part D separately with Medicare, or get a Medicare Advantage plan that includes prescription drug coverage.

 There are three types of Medicare supplemental plans available with original Medicare in Wisconsin:

 - Medigap.
-Helps cover costs for parts A and B. Some plans have higher cost-sharing, higher deductibles, or out-of-pocket maximums.
+This type of plan helps cover costs for parts A and B. Some plans have higher cost-sharing, higher deductibles, or out-of-pocket maximums.
 You can use Medigap with in- and out-of-network providers.

 - Medicare SELECT.
-Supplemental insurance that covers Parts A and B costs as long as you go to a provider in the plan’s network.
+This is supplemental insurance that covers parts A and B costs as long as you go to a provider in the plan’s network.

 Part C (Medicare Advantage)

-Medicare Advantage plans are available through private insurers with all your benefits bundled into a single plan.
+Medicare Advantage (Part C) plans are available through private insurers with all your benefits bundled into a single plan.

 Medicare Advantage offers plans through private insurance carriers.
-These plans bundle together the benefits of parts A and B. Most Medicare Advantage plans also include prescription drug coverage (Part D), and some include:
+These plans bundle together the benefits of parts A and B. Most Medicare Advantage plans also include prescription drug coverage, and some include:

 Medicare Advantage plans also often have an out-of-pocket maximum, meaning you pay a deductible and coinsurance up to the maximum, then the plan covers your costs for the rest of the year.
 Original Medicare does not have an out-of-pocket max.

-There are 16 carriers that offer Medicare Advantage plans in Wisconsin:
+These carriers offer Medicare Advantage plans in Wisconsin: